 Ujima (Collective Work and Responsibility) Girls in a Robotics

-Ujima GIRL Coach Applications Now Open: Apply Here!
+Ujima GIRL Coach Interest Form: Apply Here!

 Ujima is a Swahili word meaning “collective work and responsibility”; it is one of seven Nguzu Saba principles of African heritage, which guide many African American/Black cultural spaces.
 Ujima emphasizes the importance of collective community-building, maintenance, and problem-solving.
 Therefore, Ujima is a culturally-relevant principle that provides meaningful guidance about how Black girls and women might engage in STEM: collectively, and in the interest of solving problems that are especially relevant to their communities.

-If you are interested in partnering with the C-STEM Center, sponsor the project, or you have any questions, please contact us.
+If you are interested in partnering with the C-STEM Center, sponsor of the project, or you have any questions, please contact us.